UK Publisher: Penguin

 - Whilst the core concept and opening half of the book are interesting, the latter half becomes extremely brutal and unpleasant.

 - There is a lot of triggering material in this book, particularly in terms of abuse and sexual violence.

 - There is a strange section with an internal voice, who throughout the book seems to be a symptom particular to one character, but then towards the end may be implied to be Satan or God?
 That strange aside didn’t fit comfortably for me.

 - The whole book is uncomfortable.
 It’s like Difficult Women turned up to 90.
 But at the same time, I can see what it is trying to do, and perhaps if you don’t have triggers it may be worth a read to get a very visceral experience of a rising Matriarchal society, and protest against women as stereotypically gentle and nurturing.

-Rating: 2/3 – I nearly gave it higher because I feel like as a work of feminist literature perhaps it is important in its own right, and can see what Alderman was trying to do.
+Rating: 3/5 – I nearly gave it higher because I feel like as a work of feminist literature perhaps it is important in its own right, and can see what Alderman was trying to do.
 But in the end, I felt uncomfortable reading it, and there were people I had recommended it to based on the first half who I had to hastily contact and rescind my recommendations because of the sheer amount of violence in the latter half.
 EDITED: I have upped the rating on this book retrospectively, as I found I enjoyed it more having read it alongside Herland, and the two become a contrast of extremes.
 I spent a lot of time considering them alongside each other after reading.